allegro/hermes/docs/docs/quickstart.md

 ## Development

-File docker/docker-compose.development.yml disables deployment of hermes frontend, management, and consumers.

-We have to provide an environment (Kafka, ZooKeeper, Graphite, Schema Registry) with command executed in the project directory:

-`docker-compose -f docker/docker-compose.yml -f docker/docker-compose.development.yml up`

-To start hermes frontend, management and consumers we can use the following commands
+The default `docker-compose` setup will start all hermes modules (consumers, frontend, management), together with its dependencies (Kafka, ZooKeeper, Graphite, Schema Registry).
+To run a specific module with gradle/IntelliJ, just comment out the module in `services` section of `docker-compose.yml`, and start the java process locally:

 `./gradlew -p hermes-frontend run`